bdmurphy73/WiFiQRCode-generator/README.md

 Install with: pip install pillow

 You are free to share and use
 I use this to generate the QRCode for my guest network.
 Guests who are visiting can simply scan the QRCode to get WiFi access.

+# Why this file instead of an online tool?
+1) You are giving the online system your WiFi password.
+They keep it and it can be hacked.
+2) Some of these online tools only generate a tiny URL.
+The tiny URL links back to their site so every time someone scans the code they get information.

+Enjoy

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>
 <p align="left">